 Home to the world’s single biggest flower bulb field and supposedly where many locals prefer to do their own tulip hunting.
 Found about an hour north of Amsterdam by train, this lovely area is filled with not just flowers, but quaint little towns (like all of the Netherlands) and beaches too.

-Visiting Free Tulip Fields in the Netherlands: Some Final Words of Wisdom
+Some Final Words of Wisdom for Visiting Free Tulip Fields in the Netherlands:

 One of the most common questions that come up about these fields is whether or not you’re allowed to go in and take photos.
 This honestly depends on the field.
 Some farmers will have fences and signs put up that ask you to not walk, and in that case, PLEASE obey the sign and just lurk creepily from afar, snapping in as far your zoom can handle.
 There are a lot of fields that do allow visitors to walk around (even some with designated walking routes), so even if you don’t manage

-Please, please, please be respectful of the fields.
+2. Please, please, please be respectful of the fields

-Keep an eye on blooming reports and weather.
+3. Keep an eye on blooming reports and weather

 Of course, it’s the Netherlands so you can’t expect incredible sunshiney weather all the time.
 I somehow got extremely lucky and witnessed a day of outlandishly good weather, which is (as I’m told) is rather rare.